In this guide, you will learn everything there is to know about an Interactive Voice Response (IVR system).

 IVR also works for you 24/7.
 Regardless of whether staff is available, incoming calls will always get routed through properly to the right extension.
 As your business becomes more accessible to potential customers, revenue will also increase.

-Benefit #3: Higher Profits
+3. Higher Profits

 Businesses of all sizes use IVR to increase profitability.
 Remember that operating profits are calculated by subtracting operating expenses from gross profits.

-An IVR system is able to automate certain key processes at a negligible cost so fewer employees are needed to manage the phone lines.
+A cloud IVR system is able to automate certain key processes at a negligible cost so fewer employees are needed to manage the phone lines.

-Benefit #4: Manage High Call Volumes
+4. Manage High Call Volumes

 Imagine if you could scale your business by leveraging your entire workforce at full productivity.
 An IVR system can help manage your high call volumes, while also being able to scale rapidly to meet your expected growth.
 It has the ability to serve multiple customers simultaneously so the rest of your employees can work on more productive activities.

-Benefit #5: Increased Agent Efficiency
+5. Increased Agent Efficiency

 By routing calls to the right extensions, agents spend less time transferring calls around and communicating back-and-forth with other agents.
 Increased agent efficiency has major benefits for all types of businesses.

 First off, thanks to IVR, agents no longer need to waste valuable time on the phone collecting redundant information.
-An IVR system can maximize agents’ time that is spent on the phone with customers.
+A cloud IVR system can maximize agents’ time that is spent on the phone with customers.
 When your agents aren’t on the phone with customers, their time can be better spent on other revenue-generating activities.

 Second, call center agents are able to specialize in various key functions thanks to IVR, and thus become more efficient in each role.
 It’s possible to route calls to different agents based on certain criteria.
 You can also maximize customer lifetime value by prioritizing callers from high-income regions.